dapplets/dapplet-docs/docs/ex06-viewport-adapter.md

 title: "Ex06: Viewport adapter"
 ---

-Task: change twitter adapter to **common** adapter and check it on Twitter and Instagram.
+Task: change twitter adapter to **common** adapter and check it on Twitter.

-The initial code for this example is in [master.](https://github.com/dapplets/dapplet-template/tree/master)
+The initial code for this example is in [master](https://github.com/dapplets/dapplet-template/tree/master).

-Change twitter adapter to **common** adapter in `config/dapplet.json` with a right version:
+Change twitter adapter to **common** adapter in `/dapplet.json` with a right version:

 ```json
 {
   ...

   "contextIds": ["common-adapter.dapplet-base.eth"],
   ...
   "dependencies": {